-As Paul said, "Any trip that starts with a helicopter will be a bad-ass trip."
+As Paul said, "Any trip that starts with a helicopter is a bad-ass trip."
 This trip did not disappoint.

 Most people overlook the Talkeetna Mountains in favor of the surrounding Chugach and Alaska Range.
 But if your objective is adventure, then it's wise to seek out overlooked mountains such as the Talkeenta Mountains.
 On this trip Glenn, James, Paul and I selected a base camp location from the air, landed and proceeded to climb ten mountains over nine days.
 This is quintessential Alaska-style: if you're flexible, then great things will happen.
 We had challenging and exposed climbing, complete solitude, amazing weather, a first-class base camp and great friendship.

 To my left are Glenn Wilson from Tulsa Oklahoma, Paul Muscat from Portland Maine and James Kesterson from Raleigh North Carolina.
 In various team configurations we've been to Denali, Mount Marcus Baker, Mount Logan, Iliamna Volcano, the Arctic Refuge, Mount Bona, Mount Baker and the Ecuador Volcanoes.
 These guys like serious adventure.

 Dave King of Last Frontier Air Ventures dropped us on the Sheep River Glacier.
 The pointy peak in this photo we climbed and called Little America, after the truck stop near Cheyenne where they probably deal ThermoServs.
 Our trip had a ThermoServ theme after Glenn's passion for the revolutionary base camp mug.

 Dave driving home in his AStar B2.
 A stripped-down B3 landed on the summit of Everest.
 We climbed these peaks: the West Gully on White Knight (8450'), QuikTrip (7700+') and Daylight Donuts (7800+').